 Getting Started

-Silt is a statically-typed, expression-based language with 14 keywords, full immutability, and CSP-style concurrency.
+Silt is a statically-typed, expression-based language with a small, fixed keyword set, full immutability, and CSP-style concurrency.
 Pattern matching is the only way to branch.
 Types are inferred.
 Errors are values.

 This guide walks you through the essentials.
 For the complete reference, see the Language Guide.